 DOSAGE AND ADMINISTRATION

-The safety of ZOMIG in the treatment of an average of more than three migraines in a 30-day period has not been established.
+The safety of ZOMIG in the treatment of an average of more than four headaches in a 30-day period has not been established.

-The recommended dose of ZOMIG in patients with moderate to severe hepatic impairment is 1.25 mg (one-half of one 2.5 mg ZOMIG tablet) because of increased zolmitriptan blood levels in these patients and elevation of blood pressure in some of these patients.
-Limit the total daily dose in patients with severe hepatic impairment to no more than 5 mg per day.
+ZOMIG nasal spray is not recommended in patients with moderate to severe hepatic impairment because of increased zolmitriptan blood levels in these patients and elevation of blood pressure in some of these patients.
+The recommended dosage of ZOMIG nasal spray in patients with mild hepatic impairment is the same as for patients with normal hepatic function [see Dosing Information, WARNINGS AND PRECAUTIONS, Use in Specific Populations and CLINICAL PHARMACOLOGY].

 Dosage Forms And Strengths